Found by AI

 Sentiment in AI responses Whether AI responses describe brand positively Brandwatch, Mention, manual review

-Citation-to-visit conversion Traffic from AI platforms + conversion rate GA4 UTM tracking, referrer analysis
+Citation-to-visit conversion Traffic from AI platforms + conversion rate in the customer's analytics GA4 UTM tracking, referrer analysis, CRM/ecommerce data

 Content updated within the past 30 days receives 3.2x more ChatGPT citations than older content (Onely, 2025).
 GEO measurement cadence should be monthly at minimum, with content refreshes planned accordingly.